 When it comes to different verticals and market niches, it seems like WebRTC can fit anywhere.

 6 years in, and there are many who still question if WebRTC is the way to go with their use case.
-This is one of the reasons why I started the WebRTC Dataset.
-The idea behind it all was to showcase all the variations and services where WebRTC is being used.

 Here’s an example for you.